rickbot-dot/xploitable/README.md

 is now void (if your PC came with a Linux-based OS), and you are attempting security loss.
 If you are worried about a bricked system, do not install Xploitable. **May the force be with you.**

+## Support

+Xploitable, like Magisk, is systemless.
+While the modules are loading, the system boot will be paused.
+Xploitable errors will be logged in the boot console and `/usr/lib/xploitable/log.txt`.

 ## Install

 ```bash